dbt-labs/homebrew-dbt/README.md

 2.  **formula-template.j2**

-    Modifications to formula procduced by poet.
+    Modifications to formula produced by poet.

     - Uses [j2cli](https://pypi.org/project/j2cli/) to modify the file after the fact.